 The City began improving the infrastructure in the downtown area in the spring of 2018 as part of a multiyear project.
 This is a project that has been years in the making and will include new streets, sidewalks, and other infrastructure.
 The City continued with the next two phases of this project beginning in the spring of 2019.
+Improvements continued into 2020 and will be completed in the Fall.
+Future infrastructure projects will be focus in areas outside of Downtown.

 In the early fall of 2018 the City began creating it's 5-year Strategic Plan.
 The final plan was approved and adopted by the City Commission in March 2019.
 Details of the Strategic Plan as well as the progress made can be found on the City's website (livingstonmontana.org).
+This document is updated as need if priorities of the City have changed.